BryanSchuetz/wedding/brunch.md

 order: 4
 ---

-There will be a post-wedding brunch on Sunday morning.
+There will be a post-wedding brunch on Sunday morning for out-of-town guests.
 The exact location and time are still being worked out.
 We'll provide more info as soon as we have it.
 We hope you'll plan to join us.